MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 ### <a name="azure-ad-joinre-registration"></a>Participar/re-registro do Azure AD

-O usuário pode ingressar o dispositivo no Azure AD a partir das configurações do Windows: Configurações > Contas do **> Access Work or School > Connect.**
+O usuário pode ingressar o dispositivo no Azure AD a partir das configurações do Windows: Configurações > Contas > Acessar Trabalho ou Escola **> Conectar.**

 ## <a name="azure-ad-registered-company-owned"></a>Registro do Azure AD (propriedade da empresa)